simonehagey/orbdot/docs/source/model_fitting.rst

      - The dictionary of prior distributions from the :ref:`settings file <settings_file>`.
    * - ``"model"``
      - ``str``
-     - The model that was fit (e.g. ``"ttv_constant"``, ``"joint_precession"``, etc.)
+     - The model that was fit (``"ttv_constant"``, ``"joint_precession"``, etc.).
    * - ``"suffix"``
      - ``str``
      - The file suffix that was given to the model fitting run.
    * - ``"results_filename"``
      - ``str``
-     - The path to this file (ie. ``"*_results.json"``, saved here for the plotting methods).
+     - The path to this results file (saved here for the plotting methods).
    * - ``"samples_filename"``
      - ``str``
      - The path to the ``"*_random_samples.txt"`` file (saved here for the plotting methods).

 The ``"params"`` key is particularly useful, as it contains a dictionary with key-value pairs representing the best-fit parameter values and their 68% confidence intervals.
 Each value is a list of three elements: the best-fit value, the upper uncertainty, and the lower uncertainty.

-For example, the following code snippet shows how to access these parameters after a model fit has been done:
+The following code snippet shows how to access these parameters after a model fit has been done:

 .. code-block:: python